Extract, Analyse and Display Permutation Results

 method uses its standard plot

 method and cannot mark the observed value.
+Only one statistic can be

 The qqnorm